MinaFoundation/Core-Grants/RFCs/rfc-0011-soulbound-tokens.md

 Every time the merkle root is updated, the contract might emit an event publishing the new value of the root.
 This allows users to reproduce (off-chain) a proof that they held a specific token at a given time.

+The contract may also emit an event describing the actual modification of the `MerkleMap`.
+With that, any party that listens to those events could replicate those functionalities of the off-chain service that do not require generating a signature.

 ### Temporary Forks

 As a proof of stake system, Mina guarantees eventual consistency, but any change that is committed to the chain has a finite probability to be reverted during resolutiuon of a temporary fork.